11-03-2026

 According to the Sleep Foundation, this pressure activates the body's “rest and recovery” system (the parasympathetic nervous system), similar to the relaxation you feel after a massage or a firm hug.

-Practical tip: Start with a blanket weighing about 10% of your body weight.
+Practical tip: Start with a blanket that is about 10% of your body weight.
 Too heavy can be uncomfortable, too light has less effect.

 📚 Source: Sleep Foundation – How Weighted Blankets Work